eapearson/kbase-ui-plugin-sample-data-widget/README.md

 make build; cd dev/config; sh link.sh; cd ../..
 ```

-You should now see the menu item "Sample - ContigSet" in the hamburger menu
+You should now see the ontology menu items in the hamburger menu.

 ### Here is what you now have:

+- ontology widgets defined in the system and mapped to their respective types
-- menu item sample-contigset, which invokes panel.js, which embeds several sample widgets, including contigset.
+- menu item  which invoke panels, which embeds sample invocations of the ontology widgets.
+These are for testing outside of landing pages
-- data widgets for contigset and proteome comparison
-- type mappings for those two widets so that they are activated on the dataview landing page
+- type mappings for the widgets so that they are activated on the dataview landing page

 ### Further Fun

-- use the type browser to locate the contigset or proteome comparison types, browse to existing objects, and load the landing page to see the included widgets.
+- use the type browser to locate the supported ontology types, browse to existing objects, and load the landing page to see the widgets.
 - play with the widgets, reload the landing page, and see the effects.

-### Integrating your widgets

-The Proteome Comparison widget located in src/plugin/modules/kbaseGenomeComparison is an example of a jquery-based kbwidget.
-See this file, and the configuration of it in src/plugin/config.yml.